Washington Bureau Initiative

 - A track record of impact-generating government accountability reporting in their communities.

-- Editorial capacity to coordinate closely with NOTUS on production and distribution.
+- Editorial capacity to coordinate closely with NOTUS on production, distribution, and reporting when relevant.

 - Interest in working collaboratively to track and measure local and national impact of the journalism produced and the conversations generated.

-- Ability to contribute to the cost of the fellows, directly and/or through joint local and regional fundraising.
+- Ability to contribute to the cost of the reporting, directly and/or through joint local and regional fundraising.

 How does the partnership work?